Psalm 81 – Gathering God’s People to Listen and Obey

 ii.
 “God looks for listeners as well as singers, on whom the sober lessons of the wilderness will not be lost.”
 (Kidner)

 b.
 There shall be no foreign god among you: Some 400 years of slavery in Egypt exposed Israel to the many pagan gods of Egypt.
-God took the command given to Israel when they came out of Egypt and applied it to them in the days of Asaph.
-Coming from Egypt Israel was commanded to not worship any foreign god, and the same command was for Israel in the land under their kings.
+The command God gave to Israel when the Israelites came out of Egypt is again stated to them in the days of Asaph.
+Coming from Egypt, Israel was commanded not to worship any foreign god, and the same command was for Israel in the land under their kings.

 i.
 “The problem is not that the world does not know God.
 How can we expect it to?
 The problem is that the people of God do not know God, or at least they do not act like they do.
 Instead of worshipping the Lord and him only, Christians seem to be worshipping the gods of the secular culture – gods of wealth, pleasure, fame, status, and self-absorption.”
 (Boice)